Skip to content

 Indiana Plumbing License: How to Get Certified as a Plumber in IN

-In a job market full of uncertainty, getting your plumbing license in Indiana is one of the best decisions you can make.
+If you’re considering a skilled trade that offers strong job security, great pay, and long-term career potential, getting your plumbing license in Indiana is one of the smartest moves you can make.

-If getting your plumber license in Indiana is something you’re serious about, make sure you bookmark this page!
+If getting your Indiana plumbing license is something you’re serious about, make sure you bookmark this page.
 You’ll want to return to this guide if you have any questions about the specifics of the plumber licensing process.

-Do you have to have a license to be a plumber in Indiana?
+Do you need a license to be a plumber in Indiana?

+Yes.
 To work as a plumber in Indiana, you must meet all the licensing requirements and exams established by the Indiana Professional Licensing Agency.
-First, you need to become an apprentice and then a journeyman plumber, both of which work under the supervision of a fully-licensed plumbing contractor.
-From there, you can take the final step and become a plumbing contractor in Indiana, but more on that later.
+First, you need to become an apprentice plumber and then a journeyman plumber, both of which work under the supervision of a fully-licensed plumbing contractor.
+From there, you can take the final step and become a plumbing contractor in Indiana.

-Plumbing contractors in the state of Indiana are eligible to perform the following services:
+Plumbing contractors in the state of Indiana are eligible to perform a wide range of services related to the installation, maintenance, extension, and alteration of plumbing systems.
+This includes work on:

 • Residential and commercial plumbing systems